stateofca/opencred/docs/02-how-to-use-oidc.md

 ### 1. Create a new OIDC Relying Party Application

-In your favourite OIDC authentication provider, createa a new application.
+In your favorite OIDC authentication provider, create a a new application.
 For this example we will be using Auth0.
 These instructions will need to be adjusted for different providers.